Officials discuss how to prevent more wildfires

 A basic safety refresher is required each year for anyone contracting equipment.
 Terrett said the USFS doesn't want just anyone fighting fire on agency land because of liability reasons.

 Nash said that when the BLM is making a plan for a particular fire, they look at structures as a major priority.
 "We try to make decisions based on what resources we have to work with at the time and where they would be best deployed.
 If we have limited resources, we will focus on structures.
-If it is in among structures, you have to base decision on what you have to work with and how long it will last – weather, topography, terrain – you can't just throw a fireline in anywhere and expect it to work.
+If it is in among structures, you have to base decisions on what you have to work with and how long it will last – weather, topography, terrain – you can't just throw a fireline in anywhere and expect it to work.
 You have to be strategic about stopping growth of the fire."

-Nash added that Montana landowners have a statuatory responsibility to suppress fire on their own lands.
+Nash added that Montana landowners have a statutory responsibility to suppress fire on their own lands.
 "We will work together as much as we can on private lands but if the fire is on federal land, that is where federal agencies have to take responsibilities.
 There are rules and requirements that have to be followed."

 Wyoming's acting state fire management officer Paul Hohn said sometimes fires on BLM land in Wyoming are extinguished before the BLM ever even knows about them.